Last Updated on July 23, 2021 by Rat Race Running

 I am afraid and don’t want to invest directly in the stock market.
 Is there a way to invest indirectly?

 Yes, there is.
-There are mutual funds, Unit Investment Trust Fund (UITFs), and even Variable Universal Life Insurance (VULs) which are managed by a fund manager.
+There are mutual funds, Unit Investment Trust Fund (UITFs), and even Variable Universal Life Insurance (VULs), which a fund manager manages.

 What is Peso Cost Averaging?